The NeverEnding Story (film): Production

 Author Michael Ende was initially happy about his book being turned into a film.
 Ende worked with Wolfgang Petersen as a script advisor and was paid $50,000 for the rights to his book.
 Ende claimed that Petersen later rewrote the script without consulting him, and that this adaptation deviated so far from his book that he requested that production either be halted or the film's title be changed.
 When the producers did neither, he sued them and subsequently lost the case.
 Ende called the film a "gigantic melodrama of kitsch, commerce, plush, and plastic".
 The film only covers the first half of the book, cutting off in the middle of chapter XIII and tacking on an ending that betrays the pre-established logic of having crossed the boundaries with Falkor and having chased the bullies into a trash bin.
 Helmut Dietl was originally attached to direct the film, but later dropped out and was replaced with Wolfgang Petersen.

 German producer Bernd Eichinger had seen his children read the book, and they urged him to make a film out of it.
 He was reluctant, but eventually agreed to do so, joining Dieter Geissler, who held the rights, to have the book made into a film.
-The bulk of the film was shot at Bavaria Studios in Munich, with the street scenes and the school interior in the real world shot in Vancouver, Canada (the Gastown Vancouver Steam Clock is in the scene where the three bullies are chased down Cambie Street past the steam clock at the intersection of Water Street and then on down Blood Alley), and the beach where Atreyu falls, which was filmed at Playa de Mónsul in San José, Almería, Spain.
+The bulk of the film was shot at Bavaria Studios in Munich, with the street scenes and the school interior in the real world shot in Vancouver, Canada (the Gastown Vancouver Steam Clock is in the scene where the three bullies are chased down Cambie Street past the steam clock at the intersection of Water Street and then on down Blood Alley), and the beach where Atreyu (Noah Hathaway) falls, which was filmed at Playa de Mónsul in San José, Almería, Spain.

+The film had a budget of 60 million Deutsche Mark, reputedly the most expensive film made by a European studio at the time.

 Music

 The film score of The NeverEnding Story was composed by Klaus Doldinger of the German jazz group Passport.
 The theme song of the English version of the film was composed by Giorgio Moroder, with lyrics by Keith Forsey, and performed by Christopher "Limahl" Hamill, once the lead singer of Kajagoogoo, and Beth Andersen.
 Released as a single in 1984, it peaked at No. 4 on the UK singles chart, No. 6 on the US Billboard Adult Contemporary chart, and No. 17 on the Billboard Hot 100.
-The song has been covered by Armonite, The Birthday Massacre, Creamy, Dragonland, Kenji Haga, New Found Glory, Echo Image, and Scooter.
+The song has been covered by Armonite, The Birthday Massacre, Creamy, Dragonland, Kenji Haga, New Found Glory, Echo Image and Scooter.
 This Limahl song, along with other "techno-pop" treatments to the soundtrack, is not present in the German version of the film, which features Doldinger's orchestral score exclusively.
 An official soundtrack album was released featuring Doldinger's score and Moroder's theme tune.
 Moroder also rescored several scenes for the version released outside Germany.
 The track listing (Doldinger is responsible for everything from track 6 onwards) is as follows:

 In Germany, an album featuring Doldinger's score was released.